ontox-project/llm-phymaps/problem-statements/readme.md

 - Problem 1: Link (specific) liver physiological maps events to properties from chemproptransformer.

-- Problem 2: Something with BioCypher/BioChatter
+- Problem 2: Something with BioCypher/BioChatter: representing the PMs as knowledge graphs then inteacting with them with a chatbot

 - Problem 3: ...